syldium/Thimble/README.md

 After installing the plugin, you just need to create an arena where players can compete against each other.
 Connect to your server and execute the following commands (`<arena>` is to be replaced by the name of your choice):
-- `/dac create <arena>` to create an arena
+- `/dac arena create <arena>` to create an arena
-- `/dac setSpawn <arena>` to define the location where players appear when they join the arena
+- `/dac arena setSpawn <arena>` to define the location where players appear when they join the arena
-- `/dac setJump <arena>` to define where players will jump from
+- `/dac arena setJump <arena>` to define where players will jump from

 ### Playing